bartervg/barter.vg/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-# Describe the problem that this feature would improve
+# Describe the problem that this feature improves
 [*Example: I'm forced repeat the same tedious actions when this happens (or doesn't happen)...*]

 ## Describe a solution you'd like